 I was actually involved in the sale of Phillips language courses and then I actually got into the clothing business.
 I actually had my own company and we were selling promotional clothing and corporate uniforms.
 However, that kind of slowly petered out on its own because the government of the day, which was Bob Hawke and Paul Keating, they decided to take the tariffs off the imports on clothing, which when I was in the business, you could, you can make a reasonable profit margin.
 But once they took those tariffs off, slowly but surely all the profit went out of manufacturing clothing here in Australia.
 Especially the corporate uniforms and promotional clothing, like polo shirts and logos and all that kind of stuff.
 And then all of a sudden your profit margin just wasn’t there anymore.
 You couldn’t just stay in the business doing that.
 So that’s when I started looking around for something else and that’s when I came across negative gearing in the late nineties.

-I worked for somebody else for about two years and learnt about property.
+I worked for somebody else for about two years and learned about property.
 And as I say, I just got slowly disillusioned with what was being presented to customers and clients.
-I just thought, this can be done a whole lot better and that we can work with quality builders and developers and be able to present properties that; one of the big issues with with investment properties is if you buy an overpriced property.
+I just thought this can be done a whole lot better and that we can work with quality builders and developers and be able to present properties that; one of the big issues with investment properties is if you buy an overpriced property.
 And a lot of people are finding that in Sydney at the moment.
 Even with buying their own homes they bought at the height of the property market and all of a sudden $100,000, it’s gone off the value of the property that they bought.

 That’s hard to come back from.
 Our issue is, we’ve sold properties in Victoria, Sydney, Newcastle, Brisbane, Townsville, Cairns.
 And all of those properties are performing very, very well because we took the time and energy to search out those areas and look for stuff that’s going to give the customer, first of all, a property at real market value.
 It’s in a strong growth area, has got a low vacancy rate.
 So there’s always a steady supply of tenants to choose from and that’s got high rental yields.
 That ensures that at the end of the day they’re not having to take that 50, 100 or $120 out of their pocket every week to support the property.